zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 I particularly like section 3 where he discusses finding a cultural mentor, and ways your own foreignness can impact other's perceptions of your mistakes.

 While the book is framed for corporate workers, I think the ideas and strategies here can be applied elsewhere, too.
-If you are a volunteer, self-employed, or a student; if you are in a foreign culture and need to collaborate with people to get stuff done, this book can help.
+If you are a volunteer, self-employed, or a student; if you are in a foreign culture\* and need to collaborate with people to get stuff done, this book can help.
 It certainly helped me.

+\* Foreign means far away but there are lots of ways to measure distance.